History Research Student Profiles

 - Student Publications

 Thesis Title: 'The Backyard Poultry Tradition in New Zealand and the Development of the Poultry Industry, 1945-75'.
-Supervisor: Dr Kate Hunter
+Supervisor: Kate Hunter

 Matthew is a Research Analyst/Inquiry Facilitator in the Operations Group of the Waitangi Tribunal.
 His thesis examines mass conservative mobilisation in Australia and New Zealand during the Great Depression from a trans-national perspective.
 Matthew's historical speciality is the often neglected "history of the right" - mass conservative mobilisation, anti-communism, fascism, structural cleavages within conservatism and the ruling class, conservative movements and pressure groups, the influence and adaptation of conservative theory in Australia and New Zealand, reaction to organised labour etc. His other research interest include environmental history, the history of 'Empire', Antipodean nationalism, and historical theory.
 For details of Matthew's articles please see Student Publications

 Thesis Title: 'The Politics of Reconciliation and Treaty Settlements in Aotearoa/New Zealand and Canada: The Nisga's, Ngai Tahu and Waikato-Tainui negotiations'.
-Supervisors: Professor James Belich (Stout Research Centre) and Dr Cybele Locke
+Supervisors: James Belich (Stout Research Centre) and Cybele Locke

 Thesis Title: 'An Imperial Disaster: The Bengal Cyclone of 1876'.
 Supervisor: Sekhar Bandyopadhyay